Betting Payment Methods

 Most deposit methods proved to be instant at online bookmakers, but we can’t say the same about withdrawal options.
 The withdrawal periods vary greatly, depending on the nature of the payment provider, the online bookmaker at hand, and the amount you’re withdrawing.

 In general, withdrawal times at betting sites are in the range of a couple of hours, up to 72 hours.
-And this is the range which includes withdrawals of punters that have their KYC documents readily available.
+And this is the range that includes withdrawals of punters that have their KYC documents readily available.

 Australian betting sites are amongst the better ones when it comes to this particular matter.
 In other words, Aussie betting sites usually process all withdrawals within 48 hours.
 PayPal withdrawals are completed much faster.